kailaix/NNFEM.jl/docs/src/method.md

 The constitutive relation model (2) is also used for the multiscale case, where the material is a mixture of plasticity materials and elasticity materials.

+!!! note

+​	If the problem can be reduced to 1D, we can construct a neural network that takes a 3D vector $(\varepsilon, \varepsilon_0, \sigma_0)$ as inputs and outputs a stress scalar $\sigma$.
+Here $\varepsilon_0$ and $\sigma_0$ are strains  and stresses at last time step.
+We do not have use the special neural network structure as that in the high dimensional case because the 1D constitutive relation is much simpler.